Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) Program

 - York University

-If you’re applying to more than one graduate program at different schools, you must complete a QEII-GSST application for each of the schools you are planning to attend.
+If you’re applying to more than one graduate program at different schools, submit a QEII-GSST for each school.

 Application, document and review details for this scholarship vary by school.
-Check with your school’s Graduate Studies Office for deadline information.
+Check with your school’s Graduate Studies Office for details.